 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 One of the questions I’ve had for years was how to grow your hair out fast.
-You might be wondering, ‘well why do you want to know that when you already have nice, long hair?’.
+You might be wondering, well why do you want to know that when you already have nice, long hair?’.

 Yeah, I have long, thick, healthy hair, now.
 But just a few years ago, I chopped all of my hair off.
 Chopped it off to my shoulders, grew it back out, bleached it, then had to chop it back off, and then grew it back out again, had a baby, shed more hair than I ever would’ve expected during postpartum, and then grew it back out again.

 My hair journey was no straight journey.
 I went through a lot of trial and error, lots of products that worked and didn’t work, and a whole lot of experimenting.
-I googled so many different things about how to grow your hair out fast, what’s the magic pill or serum to grow your hair out 4 inches over night, and other hair growth tips.
+I googled so many different things about how to grow your hair out fast, what’s the magic pill or serum to grow your hair out 4 inches overnight, and other hair growth tips.

 And now that I have sustained and maintained my long, healthy hair.
-I want to spill the beans to my hair growth secrets.
+I want to spill the beans on my hair growth secrets.
 You won’t be seeing any sort of magic pill or serum promising to grow 4 inches of hair overnight.
 But if you choose to try the products and steps consistently that I go over in this blog post, it’ll definitely be promising.

 What products should I use to grow my hair out faster?